kubernetes/website/docs/concepts/workloads/pods/pod.md

 ## What is a Pod?

-A _pod_ (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), with shared storage/network, and specification for how to run the containers.
+A _pod_ (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
 A pod's contents are always co-located and co-scheduled, and run in a shared context.
 A pod models an application-specific "logical host" - it contains one or more application